New Homes For Sale in Alexandria VA

-Alexandria is one of Northern VA’s first towns across from the Nation’s Capital.
+Alexandria is one of Northern VA’s first towns you will see across from the Nation’s Capital.
 It has a large mix of homes, activities and neighborhoods.

 Because of it’s ideal location, Alexandria is highly sought after by developers, builders and home buyers looking to add or live in a new construction homes.